beatmasta/liquid-slider/README.md

 Options
 =======

-**initialResizeSpeed** - time value in milliseconds to process resizing for the 1st set slide
+**initialResizeSpeed** - [default: 100] - time value in milliseconds to process resizing for the 1st set slide
-**resizeSpeed** - time value in milliseconds to process resizing for other slidesn(after next/prev navigation)
+**resizeSpeed** - [default: 100] - time value in milliseconds to process resizing for other slidesn(after next/prev navigation)
-**slideSpeed** - time value in milliseconds to process next/previous navigation
+**slideSpeed** - [default: 150] - time value in milliseconds to process next/previous navigation
-**navigation** - true | false - to show next/previous navigation or not
+**navigation** - true|false [default: true] - to show next/previous navigation or not
-**prevButtonLabel** - string value to have as a label for previous slide button (leave empty to have empty button, e.g. if you have image instead of character/text)
+**prevButtonLabel** - [default: ""] - string value to have as a label for previous slide button (leave empty to have empty button, e.g. if you have image instead of character/text)
-**nextButtonLabel** - string value to have as a label for next slide button (leave empty to have empty button, e.g. if you have image instead of character/text)
+**nextButtonLabel** - [default: ""] - string value to have as a label for next slide button (leave empty to have empty button, e.g. if you have image instead of character/text)
+**removeNavOnLastSlide** - true|false [default: true] - specifies whether to remove the next/prev navigation control button when the last/first slide has been reached